mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 #### Can you nest Hops functions within other functions?

 Yes, it is possible to nest Hops function within other functions.
+This is called _recursion_ and the default recursion limit is set to 10.

 #### Does it cost money to use Hops?